Travel Abroad Current COVID-19 Procedures

 U.S. Re-Entry Requirements

-- a negative COVID-19 viral test taken within three calendar days of travel, or a positive test result and a letter from your healthcare provider or a public health official that states you have been cleared for travel.
+- A negative COVID-19 viral test taken within three calendar days of travel if fully vaccinated, or a positive test result and a letter from your healthcare provider or a public health official that states you have been cleared for travel.
 The positive test result and letter together are referred to as “documentation of recovery.”

-Passengers must also attest, under penalty of law, to have received a negative qualifying test result or to recovery from COVID-19 and medical clearance to travel.
+Passengers must also attest, under penalty of law, to having received a negative qualifying test result or to recovery from COVID-19 and medical clearance to travel.

 Airlines must deny boarding to passengers who do not meet these requirements.

-- See the CDC Proof of Negative Test Result page to view the order, complete the attestation and see FAQs.
+- See the CDC Proof of Negative Test Result page to view the order, complete the attestation, and to see FAQs.

 Student Health and Safety Recommendations

-- Per the Study Abroad Participant Agreement signed at the time of application, students are:
+- Per the Study Abroad Participant Agreement signed at the time of application, program participants are:

 - Expected to comply with local government and host program/institution rules, expectations, and compliance requirements.
 Behavior or conduct which violates laws or standards could harm the health and the safety of the individual and other program participants.